 The risks and safety information on arm lift

-It is important for patients to understand that every surgical procedure has its own complications and down time.
-However, if a patient is assessed properly before the surgery and postoperative care is given adequately, these risks can be eliminated or reduced.
+It is vital for patients to understand that every surgical procedure has its complications and downtime.
+However, if a patient is assessed correctly before the surgery and postoperative care is given adequately, these risks can be eliminated or reduced.

 Some of the common risks of arm lift:

 - Wound breakdown

 - Swelling due to a blood clot or fluid accumulation

 - Temporary numbness or changes in the skin sensation

 After the surgery, temporary dressings or bandages are applied to the incision sites.
 Small tubes may be temporarily placed under the skin to remove any excess blood or fluid that may be collected after the surgery.
 Once the tubes and temporary dressings are removed, the patient is advised to wear a compression garment (for 4-6 weeks) to minimise the swelling and support the arms during the healing phase.
 There may be swelling, bruises, discomfort or tightness at the arms and underarms for several days that can be controlled with oral medications.
 Regular cold compression to the operated sites may reduce the postoperative swelling.
 Oral antibiotics and analgesics will be prescribed to reduce the risk of infection and postoperative pain, respectively.
 Stitches will be removed on 7-14 days after the surgery.
 The final result of surgery will appear within several weeks or months, but it may take up to a year for incision lines to fully refine.